Siddhartha1193/portfolio/README.md

 # My Portfolio using the Launch Darkly SDK to enable a Feature Flag
 This app is a React App that I wrote for my Portfolio.
-Updated the app code to import the LaunchDarkly SDK to enable a Feature Flag
+The app has been updated to import the LaunchDarkly SDK to enable a Feature Flag

 ## Steps to install and run the app
 ## Using the create-react-app command